MichalMoravik/fiber-go-docker/README.md

 Once the code inside the container changes, you have refresh the server.
 This is what the [Air](https://github.com/cosmtrek/air) library does for you.

-Beautiful, now you can run the server locally and each time you change the code from your code editor, the container will refresh and the server will reflect the changes.
+Now you can run the server locally and each time you change the code from your code editor, the container will refresh and the server will reflect the changes.

 > Removing the `volumes` section from the `docker-compose.yml` file will malfunction hot reloading.